Battlefield 1: Friends in High Places

-In this story, set in the Spring of 1917 during the Battle of Arras players control Clyde Blackburn, an American pilot and gambler with a habit of deceitful behavior.
-Early on, Blackburn cheats George Rackham, a pilot of British nobility, in a game of cards and steals the latter's plane.
+In this story, set in the spring of 1917 during the Battle of Arras players control Clyde Blackburn, an American pilot and gambler with a habit of deceitful behavior.
+Early on, Blackburn cheats George Rackham, a pilot of British nobility, in a game of cards and steals the latter's Bristol F.2.
 Posing as Rackham, Blackburn introduces himself to Rackham's gunner, Wilson, and the two set off on an aerial exercise.
 During the exercise, German aircraft ambush the duo, and the two pilots take photographs of a German munitions base they stumble upon after fighting off the enemy fighters.
 Although Wilson is reluctant to show the photos to British Command out of fears of being accused of insubordination, Blackburn cajoles him into doing so with the prospect of winning medals.
 Wilson agrees on the condition that Blackburn returns them both safe from future missions.

 Blackburn and Wilson escort British bombers in an assault on the photographed German munitions base.
 Although the base is destroyed, Blackburn and Wilson are caught in a bomb explosion and crash behind enemy lines, separated.
 Blackburn sneaks through German positions and discovers Wilson is injured.
 Knowing that he will be unable to return to British lines safely while carrying Wilson, Blackburn contemplates putting his companion out of his misery but changes his mind when Wilson reveals he knew Blackburn's true identity all along.
 Blackburn carries Wilson through no-man's land to friendly lines but is detained by British Provosts under the orders of Rackham.

 On the way to the court-martial in London, the vessel carrying Blackburn, Rackham, and Wilson is attacked by a German aerial raid, and Rackham is killed.
 Blackburn and Wilson commandeer a plane and fight off the German raid.
 Blackburn and Wilson first destroy a wave of German bombers and fighters before crashing into a German Zeppelin and using its anti-aircraft gun to destroy another Zeppelin.
 The two pilots jump into the River Thames after the Zeppelin plummets to the ground.
 The story ends with Blackburn climbing out of the river unharmed, reflecting on his experiences.
 He notes that mixed accounts of his exploits may arise due to the confusing nature of the war, but suggests that his version of events is the truth.
 The story ends on an ambiguous note by leaving the question open as to whether the events of the story truly occurred as they did.